 (3) Nomination and Selection of SPER Leadership – Executive board elections

 SPER solicits self-nominations and nominations of individuals by SPER members.
-Starting in 2021, the Executive Board will review the list of nominations and prepare a slate of potential candidates based on prior SPER engagement, number of recommendations, and leadership needs for the society, seeking balance of many different aspects of diversity including field of expertise, experience, involvement with SPER, and social and demographic factors (e.g., career stage, race/ethnicity, gender identity, country of residence, disability status, work sector: academia, government, industry).
+SPER values leadership that represents diverse fields of expertise, experience, involvement with SPER, and social and demographic factors (e.g., career stage, race/ethnicity, gender identity, country of residence, disability status, work sector: academia, government, industry).
 The society-wide vote for SPER Executive Board members takes place in April before the annual meeting (the term for each newly-elected executive board member officially starts the day after the annual meeting in June, even if the meeting is postponed).
-An email is sent out to current SPER members with a link to a website where the members can cast their vote in favor of different candidates, with each candidate providing a written statement describing their background, experience, and what they would bring to SPER as an executive board member.
+This information is in the SPER by-laws.
+An email is sent out in early January of the year of the annual meeting to current SPER members, past SPER members (within 5 years), and those who had attended the most recent annual meeting with a link to a website where the members can cast their vote in favor of different candidates, with each candidate providing a written statement.
+Nominees typically describe their background, experience, and what they would bring to SPER as an executive board member.
 The candidate who receives the most votes wins.

 Committee members are solicited through the membership registration form where members are asked to indicate on which committees they are interested in serving.
 During the Spring of each year, committee chairs receive a list of individuals who have indicated interest in serving on a committee.
 The committee chairs review the current committee structure, committee needs, and put forth recommendations for new committee members through the SPER Executive Director.